oxcompsoc/codegolf/README.md

   return a
 ```

-Here's a
-quick reference for the symbols in the GCD program:
+Here's a quick reference for the symbols in the GCD program:

 ```
-;           Pop and discard top item from stack (cleanup) '2706 410'  Raw string with two numbers on the stack (a and b) {           New code block
+;           Pop and discard top item from stack (cleanup) '2706 410'  Raw string with two numbers
+~           Pops the string and evaluates it, pops two numbers onto stack {           New code block
   .
 Duplicates the top item on the stack (t = b)
   @         Rotates the third element on the stack to the top (t, a, b)
   \         Swaps the top two items on the stack (t, b, a)
-  %         Mod (t, a mod b)
+  %         Mod so stack is now (t, a mod b)
   .
-Duplicates the top item on the stack
+Duplicates the top item on the stack, so it can be checked to 0 }
-}
-do          Pops the stack, and if non-zero then repeat code block (we want a) ;           Pop (cleanup)
+do          Pops the stack, and if non-zero then repeat code block (we want a) ;           Pop, because we want a (not b)
 ```

 ## Challenges